 Adviser was founded as an independent investment management firm by Daniel F. Dent in 1976.
 Adviser is wholly employee-owned and is unaffiliated with any other financial organization.
-Daniel Dent is the only principal owner who owns over 25% of the firm.

 Adviser provides investment management services to clients.
 In connection with that role, Adviser provides the following types of advisory services: